What looks like a stretched blueberry, tastes like a combination of blueberries, raspberries, and rhubarb, and is delicious in baked goods?

 Growing Haskaps for Home Fruit Production

-Here’s some pairings:
+Here are some pairings:

 - Very Early: Berry Blue and Blue Belle (also known as Polar Night and Polar Jewel)